 In 1927, a new reredos designed by A. E. Henderson and made by Allan G. Wyon was installed.
 The church suffered some damage from a bomb on 20 October 1940.
 The damage was made good in 1953 in a ‘skilful and conservative’ restoration (Survey of London).

 In 1965, the congregation merged with the Whitefield Memorial Church in Tottenham Court Road and the freehold of the church and the leasehold of the adjacent buildings were sold to the Ukrainian Catholic Church (an Eastern Rite Church with its own hierarchy but in full communion with the Holy See) for use as their cathedral.
-This entailed limited alterations, including the removal of the organ (its cases remain on either side of the chancel); the removal of the pulpit and some of the choir stalls; the introduction of pews in the place of chairs; a screen by W. Borecky (c.1980); and a confessional made to a design by J. F. Bentley (on loan from Westminster Cathedral, figure 2).
+The building became the cathedral church of a local apostolic exarchate, which had been created by Pope Pius XII in 1957 (and was raised to the rank of an eparchy, or full bishopric, by Pope Benedict XVI in 2013).
+The new use entailed limited alterations, including the removal of the organ (its cases remain on either side of the chancel); the removal of the pulpit and some of the choir stalls; the introduction of pews in the place of chairs; an iconostasis by Juvenalij Mokrytsky, a Ukrainian monk; and the introduction of a confessional designed by Bentley, Son & and Marshall (on loan from Westminster Cathedral).

-The basement, which originally housed the Thomas Binney Institute, named after the chapel’s most famous minister, is now used as offices by Sovereign Tourism Ltd.
+The basement, which originally housed the Thomas Binney Institute, named after the chapel’s most famous minister, is now used as offices.

 The following list includes additional detail and furnishings not mentioned in the list entry: